Gardiners Island: First English settlement in New York

 Montaukett people for "a large black dog, some powder and shot, and a few Dutch blankets."
 The Indians called the island Manchonake, while Gardiner initially called it Isle of Wight, because it reminded him of the Isle of Wight in England.
 The Montauketts gave Gardiner the title, at least in part because of his support for them in the Pequot War.

-The island was not part of the Connecticut Colony or the Colony of Rhode Island and Providence Plantations of the British, nor was it a part of the Dutch colony of New Netherlands.
+The island was not part of the Connecticut Colony or the Colony of Rhode Island and Providence Plantations of the British, nor was it a part of the Dutch colony of New Netherland.
 It evidently fell under the jurisdiction of Earl of Stirling, William Alexander, who had been given Long Island by the King of England in 1636 and required Gardiner to gain his approval of the land grant through his agent James Farrett.
 It has been privately owned by Gardiner's descendants for years.

-The royal patent of 1639 gave Gardiner the "right to possess the land forever", with the island being declared a proprietary colony Gardiner was given the title of Lord of the Manor and the attenuating privileges of governorship.
+The royal patent of 1639 gave Gardiner the "right to possess the land forever", with the island being declared a proprietary colony Gardiner was given the title of Lord of the manor and the attenuating privileges of governorship.

-On October 5, 1665, after the British had taken over New Netherlands and established the Province of New York, and it had been established that Long Island would not be part of the Connecticut Colony, Richard Nicolls, the first Governor of the Province, issued a new patent to Lion Gardiner's son David.
+On October 5, 1665, after the British had taken over New Netherland and established the Province of New York, and it had been established that Long Island would not be part of the Connecticut Colony, Richard Nicolls, the first Governor of the Province, issued a new patent to Lion Gardiner's son David.

 In 1688, when Governor Thomas Dongan granted a patent formally establishing the East Hampton municipal government, there was an attempt to annex the island, which the Gardiners successfully resisted.
 Gardiner's Island would remain independent of outside municipal jurisdiction until after the American Revolution, when it was formally annexed to East Hampton.

 Gardiner established a plantation on the island, raising corn, wheat, fruit, tobacco, and livestock.